chili-chips-ba/openeye-CamSI/README.md

 ![system_no_background](https://github.com/chili-chips-ba/openeye-CamSI/assets/113214949/105a7569-75c5-4f2c-8f15-a408bb72cdc6)

 ### *Standalone HDMI image generation*
-HDMI [source code](https://github.com/chili-chips-ba/openeye-CamSI/tree/main/1.hw/lib/ip/hdmi) for Artix7 can achieve:
+Our HDMI [image generator](https://github.com/chili-chips-ba/openeye-CamSI/tree/main/1.hw/lib/ip/hdmi) is limited by the toggle rate that's realistically possible with Artix7 clock and I/O primitives.
+The max we can get from it is:
 - 720P@60Hz
 - 1080P@30Hz

-<br /> More about this and silicon limitations in [HDMI issue](https://github.com/chili-chips-ba/openeye-CamSI/issues/1#issue-2278453405).
+More about this and silicon limitations in [HDMI issue](https://github.com/chili-chips-ba/openeye-CamSI/issues/1#issue-2278453405).
 Here is the test image that our HDMI RTL outputs on its own, w/o camera connected to it:
 <br /><img src="https://github.com/chili-chips-ba/openeye-CamSI/assets/113214949/c405a0d6-2086-452a-aa2a-435240055c48" width="500"><br />

 ### *I2C for Camera Configuration*